wolfmanjm/kivy-smoothie-host/README.md

     sudo apt update
     sudo apt upgrade (maybe reboot)
+    sudo apt install libjpeg-dev libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 libmtdev1 libgl1-mesa-dev libgles2-mesa xclip xsel
     sudo apt install python3-pip
-    sudo apt install libjpeg-dev libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 libmtdev1 libgl1-mesa-dev libgles2-mesa xclip xsel
     python3 -m pip install --user kivy
     ; then skip to the Smoopi install and setup section below....

-If that doesn't work then follow these instructions if using an rpi 3B+ and rasbian stretch... https://kivy.org/doc/stable/installation/installation-rpi.html
+If that doesn't work then follow these instructions if using an rpi 3B+ ... https://kivy.org/doc/stable/installation/installation-rpi.html

-But change all references to python.. to python3..
-As we need kivy for python3.
+But change all references of python to python3 as we need kivy for python3.

 For instance...